SpinWearables/SpinWearables.github.io/codedoc/examples/Paper_Guide/Counter/Counter.ino.md

 <div class="flex-container"><div class="side-text">
-Here we define a convenient pausing function that waits a given number of seconds
+Here we define a convenient pausing function that waits a given number of seconds.
 </div>
 <div class="code">
 ```cpp